deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ---
 title: "JMMMU: A Japanese Massive Multi-discipline Multimodal Understanding Benchmark for Culture-aware Evaluation"
-summary: "JMMMU, a new benchmark, rigorously evaluates large multimodal models' Japanese language and cultural understanding, revealing significant performance gaps and highlighting the need for culturally dive..."
+summary: "JMMMU, a new Japanese benchmark, provides a comprehensive culture-aware evaluation for Large Multimodal Models, revealing significant performance gaps and highlighting the need for culturally diverse ..."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-22", "🤗 24-10-23"]
 showSummary: true